Iron palm: Techniques

-These techniques are used when striking the Iron Palm bag which is filled with a variety of materials like, rice, mung beans, pea gravel or steel shot depending on one's level of expertise.
+These techniques are used when striking the Iron Palm bag which can be filled with a variety of materials such as sand, rice, dried mung beans or soy beans, pea gravel, or steel shot (whether bird shot or buck shot), depending on one's level of expertise.
+Sometimes a mixture is utilized, e.g. soybeans & steel shot in the same bag.

 Before and after each training session, an Iron Palm liniment is applied to the hands to prevent injury and condition the hands.
 Tie Ba Zhang Yao is a popular liniment used for Iron Palm training and conditioning.